-- Students are expected to follow Biblical principles of behavior. - All medications are to be left in the Health Assistant's Office with a note from either the parent or physician. - Sunglasses and hats may be worn outdoors only.
-They must be kept in school lockers. - No food or drinks in the classrooms or elsewhere in the buildings on a daily basis (except in the lunchroom area during lunch period OR the Eagle's Nest during Coffee with Jesus).
+- Students are expected to follow Biblical principles of behavior. - All medications are to be left in the Health Assistant's Office with a note from either the parent or physician.

-- Exception: Water bottles are allowed in classrooms; however, containers must have a lid.
-No food or drinks of any kind are allowed in the vicinity of computers. - Students are expected to pick up after themselves and help keep the schoolrooms and school grounds clean and neat.
+- Sunglasses and hats may be worn outdoors only.
+They must be kept in school lockers. - Food and drinks may be allowed at the teacher's discretion.
+Any containers must have a lid.
+No food or drinks of any kind are allowed in the vicinity of computers. - Students are expected to pick up after themselves and help keep Clovis Christian campus, classrooms and school grounds clean and neat.
 Teachers should encourage students to clean up areas in a manner that instills pride in the school grounds. - Hall passes: The purpose of the hall pass is to provide the student with proof that they have the teacher's permission for leaving a class at any time.
 Students must have a hall pass when outside the classroom during school when class is in session.